 Trust Our Utah Criminal Defense Attorneys with Your Case

-If you or one of your loved ones was arrested in Utah, don’t wait until it’s too late to get legal help.
-Call defense attorney Darwin Overson at (801) 758-2287 today to set up your free, confidential case evaluation.
+If you or one of your loved ones was arrested in Utah, do not wait until it is too late to get legal help.
+Call our Provo criminal defense attorney Darwin Overson of Overson Law, PLLC at (801) 758-2287 today to set up your free, confidential case evaluation.